 Hozugawa River Boat Ride

 Last but not least is the Hozugawa River Boat Ride.
-I think this will be the best nature experience that I can ever have in Kyoto!
-I just cannot wait to ride on the boat and sail along the river to see the breathtaking natural sceneries of Kyoto.
+I think this will be the best nature experience to have in Kyoto.

 What makes the Hozugawa River more exciting is the traces of history embedded in the river used by traders and merchants hundreds of years ago.
 In fact, the Hozugawa river has been used for transporting goods as early as the 8th century!